Folio III Field Notes

-As a 23-year-old at the time of writing, I have had my fair share of moments grappling with programming.
-When I started, my understanding was straightforward but somewhat naive:
+As a 23-year-old at the time of writing, I'd had my fair share of moments grappling with programming.
+When I started out, my understanding was straightforward but somewhat naive:

-However, through a couple of years working on various projects and engaging with extensive codebases, I've learned that the quantity and quality of comments aren't always correlated.
+A couple of years working on various projects and engaging with sprawling codebases later, I've learned that the quantity and quality of comments aren't always correlated.
 Poor comments can be worse than none.

 As Peter Vogel has written:

-This suggests it's often better to "tell" the compiler, and people potentially, through clear and expressive code rather than rely on comments.
-Here's an example to illustrate this:
+This suggests it's often better to tell the compiler — and people, secondarily — through clear and expressive code, rather than rely on comments.
+Compare:

 if (userRole === 'member') {